microsoft/fluentui/packages/react-components/react-field/docs/Spec.md

 ## Background

 Field adds a label, validation text, and hint text to form input components.
-It can be added around any input components, such as `<Input>` or `<Combobox>` from this library, or intrinsic `<input>` elements, or custom form controls.
+It can be added around any form components from this library, such as `<Input>` or `<Combobox>`.
+Its child can also be a render function, which allows it to be used with intrinsic `<input>` elements, or custom form controls.

 Epic issue tracking implementation: https://github.com/microsoft/fluentui/issues/19627